rlucas7/rlucas7.github.io/_posts/2025-10-30-tree-sitter-module-graph-blog.md

 ```

 at the top of the example.py file and rerun you'll notice the statement will not be picked up.
-Again why not?
+Again, why not?
 Here the answer is yet another import statement kind.
 This kind is called a future import.
 You should see something like:

 ```sh